testfairy/docs/docs/051_Platforms/21_Unity.md

 ## Installation

-The steps in this section are an example of how to the TestFairy Unity SDK your Unity project.
+The steps in this section are an example of how to add the TestFairy Unity SDK to your Unity project.

 1. From the TestFairy Unity SDK GitHub page, download the [latest](https://github.com/testfairy/testfairy-unity-plugin/releases) version of the `unitypackage`.
    ![download-latest](/img/unity/unity-latest.png)

-2. In your open Unity project, navigate to **Assets** > **Import Package** > **Custom Package**
+2. In your open Unity project, navigate to **Assets** --> **Import Package** --> **Custom Package**

   ![custom-import](/img/unity/custom-import.png)

-3. the Import Unity Package window, first click **All** to include the TestFairy SDK in your app.
-Then click Import.
+3. In the Import Unity Package window, first click **All** to include the TestFairy SDK in your app.
+Then click **Import**.
    ![select-files](/img/unity/file-select.png)

 4. To use the TestFairy Unity SDK, click `mainCamera` in Hierarchy and in the Inspector click `Add Component`.
-Note: you can add the TestFairy script to any game object.
+	> **Note:** you can add the TestFairy script to any game object.
 TestFairy is a singleton so no harm is done.

   ![Step 2](https://raw.githubusercontent.com/testfairy/testfairy-unity-plugin/master/Images/step2.png)